 The daily life for many locals in Caldas is typically centered around Parque Caldas, which is a one square block plaza that has a number of trees for shade.
 In addition, this park is surrounded by several small restaurants, bars, shops and a few hotels.

 Parque Caldas is one of the nicest parks I have been to in the Aburrá Valley.
 And Parque Caldas is considered by locals to be a convenient place in Caldas to meet up with friends.

-However, Catedral Nuestra Señora de las Mercedes is not considered part of the Archdiocese of Medellín.
-This church in Caldas is considered the episcopal headquarters of the Caldas Diocese
+However, Catedral Nuestra Señora de las Mercedes in Caldas is not considered part of the Archdiocese of Medellín.
+This church in Caldas is considered the episcopal headquarters of the Caldas Diocese.

 - Catedral Basílica Metropolitana – the main church of the Archdiocese of Medellín and the largest church in the city.

 - Iglesia de La Candelaria – the oldest church in Medellín, which is also a National Monument of Colombia.

 - Iglesia San Antonio and Plaza San Antonio – the church with the largest dome in Medellín located next to Plaza San Antonio with four Fernando Botero sculptures.